TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 This means that the excavator is made up of two groups.
-Each group is has two mappings between the length hydraulic cylinders :math:`a_i` to the arm angles :math:`q_i`.
+Each group has two mappings between the length hydraulic cylinders :math:`a_i` to the arm angles :math:`q_i`.
 These can be calculated using trigonometry:

 .. image:: images/geometric_mapping.png